background image

 • Details about your device, browser and operating system for support purposes

-Use of cookies
+• Use of cookies.

 In order to do this, we may send cookies to your device.
 Cookies are text files that let us identify your device, carry out transactions and capture the information above.
-You can adjust the settings on your device to decline use of cookies by the NDNA website however this may limit your ability to buy products and services and carry out certain functions of the website.
+You can adjust the settings on your device to decline use of cookies by the Millie’s Mark website however this may limit your ability to buy products and services and carry out certain functions of the website.
 Please contact the supplier of your device for instructions on how to do this.

-• Information from other sources: We might supplement the information described above with information we obtain from other sources, such as Ofsted.
+Information from other sources: We might supplement the information described above with information we obtain from other sources, such as Ofsted.

 Use of information

-We use your information to provide you with various services to help you with business and financial planning, to keep you updated with new developments on Millie’s Mark and to communicate with you.
+• To keep you updated with new developments on Millie’s Mark and to communicate with you.

 Consent – your choices